 In 1980, the western Columbia Gorge’s iconic vistas were on the brink of destruction.
 The new I-205 bridge would soon link the vulnerable century farms high above the Columbia River in Skamania County to downtown Portland.
-Every generation since 1907 had tried to protect the Gorge from haphazard development, but had failed.
-This was the last opportunity, not just to protect a world-class landscape, but to fulfill Russell’s dream of a major park at Cape Horn that mirrored Crown Point across the river.
-Blair provides a behind-the-scenes look at Russell’s campaign to create a park and trail at Cape Horn which, in many ways, is a microcosm of her broader fight to establish the Columbia River Gorge National Scenic Area, where successes were temporary and failure would be permanent.
+Every generation since 1907 had tried to protect the Gorge from haphazard development but had failed.
+This was the last opportunity, not just to protect a world-class landscape but to fulfill Russell’s dream of a major park at Cape Horn that mirrored Crown Point across the river.
+Blair provides a behind-the-scenes look at Russell’s campaign to create a park and trail at Cape Horn, which, in many ways, is a microcosm of her broader fight to establish the Columbia River Gorge National Scenic Area, where successes were temporary and failures would be permanent.